Orjen: People

 Only few traditional shepherds live today on Orjen.
 Mostly remain on the northern side of the Bijela gora.
 They have their local songs describing life on the remote mountain and every year in July a great feast takes place when all the shepherds from Bijela gora come together to sing dance and eat on a pasture at Ledenik.

 Livestock is mostly sheep but also horses and few cattle are held.
 At Orjen saddle oxen graze.
 In former times nomadic migration took place between the poljes and the higher regions of Orjen.

 The traditional housing on Orjen is the so-called Koliba.
 Small limestone huts with roofs build of pine bark.
 Only few hamlets are inhabited, mostly close to the coast.
 The higher up the stronger the push factors acted to leave.

 Tribes on Orjen were once renowned for their wildness and still people from the coast have this notion towards the mountain tribes.

 Activities

-Glacial and karst features compose a unique landscape that is attracting visitors also from abroad.
-Backpacking and alpine recreation are important factors for the development of the Orjen region.
-Three mountain huts are established and enthusiasts keep winter sports alive.
+Glacial and karst features compose a unique landscape for the region.
+Local groups offer opportunities for hiking, mountaineering, and speleological activities including cave exploration.
+Three mountain huts are established and enthusiasts routinely engage in winter sports.